 - 1. Use if statements to figure out how many days there are per month and to display the name of the month. - 2.
 Using setw will help you format the output. - 3.
 Check your results against a real calendar! - 4.
-Don't forget to test Feb. for all leap year possibilities.
+Don't forget to test February for all leap year possibilities.

 To receive full credit for this assignment, your project must be in the drop box by 1pm on the day that it is due.
 Anything later will be considered late.
-Further, you must bring a hard copy of your program to class and place it on the instructor's desk by 1pm.
+Further, you must bring a color hard copy of your program to class and place it on the instructor's desk by 1pm.

 Good luck!
 And remember, if you have any problems, come and see me straight away.
+Also, tutoring hours are Tuesdays and Wednesdays 7-9pm.